yoshisaac/HelloWorldCPP/README.md

 It currently has a password that you register to a file, basic calculators that does math with variables, Debug screen, and a Settings menu with an option to change the color of the console.

 # Tools to use
-The IDE I used is Code::Blocks, and you can download it at: https://sourceforge.net/projects/codeblocks/
+The IDE I used is Visual Studios.

 # Other Info
 I use virtual folders for organizing source files, so once you open the project file it should look less like a mess in the IDE.